Anthony Mannion – BEng (Hons) in Mechanical Engineering

 School: Coláiste Cholmcille, Ballyshannon

 I enjoyed practical subjects in secondary school, but I was not a student that excelled, nor did I truly apply myself, nor did I know what career path I definitively wanted to follow.
-Regardless, after completing the Leaving Cert I accepted an offer for another engineering degree at IT Sligo.
-I quickly realised this was not for me and so I researched alternate courses within the engineering realm.
 I completed an AutoCAD 2010 course which piqued my interest in computer aided design.
-Finally, I applied for and accepted an offer for Mechanical Engineering at IT Sligo.
-Life lesson, if at first you don’t succeed…..
+Finally, I applied for and accepted an offer for Mechanical Engineering at ATU Sligo.

 With every passing semester it became more apparent how each subject supported and complemented one another.
 I enjoyed how the theoretical was transferable to practical teachings, building pneumatic circuits, completing material testing and experiments, or applying and experiencing mechanical principals.
 Through these experimentations and applications, it was possible to gain a deeper understanding, which ultimately made the theory classes a lot more enjoyable.

-The best thing about this course is the lecturers!
-They make themselves available to help you learn, both inside and outside the classroom.
+The best thing about this degree is the lecturers.
+They make themselves available to help you learn both inside and outside the classroom.
 If you can’t explain it simply, you don’t understand it well enough, and their level of understanding paired with their ability to teach, and desire to help is what makes this course so great.

 Solidworks was by far my favourite module.
 I am a visual learner/thinker and I love to brainstorm concepts and ideas, so being able to utilise Solidworks to interpret ideas into a virtual platform, then into a manufacturable output is quite rewarding.
 Engineering Technology was also enjoyable – lathes, milling machines, welding etc. All the practical skills needed to complete the third year Integrated Project.